 It appears that Justice Ginsberg has lived her whole life at full steam, and this documentary does a very good job reminding us of all that she has accomplished.

-Reprinted with permission of San Diego Jewish World
+Reprinted with permission of Jewish World

 Dejar respuesta